zaiah-dj/nw/README.md

 <li>
 NW_AT_READ
 <p>
-The stage immediately after nw reads a message from a client
+The stage immediately after tmnw reads a message from a client
 </p>
 </li>

 <li>
 NW_AT_PROC
-<p>An optional intermediate stage that nw reaches after successfully reading a  client's message.
+<p>An optional intermediate stage that tmnw reaches after successfully reading a  client's message.
 Assumes that no further reading is needed.</p>
 </li>

 <li>